Young

 DISCOVERING MAGIC

 During this process the child is discovering something magic.
 They are learning that their hand moves magically according to what they are seeing.
-It is like magical automatic drawing.
+The hand is like a magical automatic drawing machine.

 DELAYED GRATIFICATION